Q&A: How David Sinclair is Fighting Aging—and How You Can, Too

 As a world-renowned expert on the subject, David Sinclair is qualified to make such bold statements about aging.
-He’s a professor of genetics at Harvard Medical School, a co-director of the Paul F. Glenn Center for the Biology of Aging, and is Chairman of our Scientific Advisory Board at InsideTracker.
+He’s a world-recognized leader in longevity and the Chairman of our Scientific Advisory Board at InsideTracker.
 He’s a popular guy outside of science, too.
 David recently joined Joe Rogan to teach him about aging, starred in a riveting NPR video feature on longevity, stopped by Good Morning America, and has appeared on Dr. Peter Attia's podcast and Dave Asprey's Bulletproof podcast to explain how to live better for longer.

 David makes a convincing argument for why it’s critical that we as a society reframe how we think about aging: there are ethical, social, economic, and ecological implications tied to our collective longevity.
 It’s one reason why here at InsideTracker, we developed the InnerAge test—we’ve long been advocates of the idea that you can improve your lifespan with simple changes.